spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 When selecting **Terraform**, you can choose which **version of Terraform** to start with - we support Terraform 0.12.0 and above.
 You don't need to dwell on this decision since you can change the version later - Spacelift supports full [Terraform version management](../../vendors/terraform/version-management.md) allowing you to even preview the impact of upgrading to a newer version.

 The next two decisions involves your Terraform state.
 First, whether you want us to provide a Terraform state backend for your state.
-We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like S3.
+We do offer that as a convenience feature, though Spacelift works just fine with any remote backend, like Amazon S3.

 !!! info
     If you want to bring your own backend, there's no point in doing additional [state locking](https://www.terraform.io/docs/state/locking.html){: rel="nofollow"} - Spacelift itself provides a more sophisticated state access control mechanism than Terraform.